phrase-technologies/phrase/DEVOPS.md

 Source: [http://stackoverflow.com/a/23281417/476426](http://stackoverflow.com/a/23281417/476426)

+The codebase requires that `imagemagick` be installed on the server hosting the API.
+Install `imagemagick` using the following command:

+    $ sudo apt-get install imagemagick

 ### Initial Client Build
 Now, to deploy to production, we use a different process than the `npm start` that we would use for the local development environment.
 Starting with the client.
 First we build to optimize the